CzechCyberTeam/czechcyberteam.github.io/content/posts/faust2024-quickrmaps-writeup.md

 ---
-title: "FAUST CTF 2024 QuickR Maps Writeup"
+title: "FAUST CTF 2024 - QuickR Maps Writeup"
 date: 2024-10-11T06:00:00+02:00
 author: "Hackrrr"
 tags: [ "writeups" ]
 ---
+> We participated in FAUST CTF 2024 under the pseudonym "TeamCalabria" (unfortunately stolen on CTFTime by some CTFTime point hoarders).
+Our member _Hackrrr_ managed to first blood the "QuickR Maps" challenge.

 QuickR Maps service allows users to store and share locations on map.
 There are two instances hidden behind one frontend/proxy - public and private.
 Public instance shows all stored locations to everyone, private instace shows only locations accessible to you (that are either yours locations or locations explicitly shared with you).